sebapersson/PEtab.jl/docs/src/tutorial.md

 For example, assume `obs1 = S + E` is measured with known noise `σ = 3.0`:

 ```@example 1
+using PEtab
 petab_obs1 = PEtabObservable(:petab_obs1, :obs1, 3.0)
 ```

-The first argument is the observable id used to link measurement rows in the measurement table (see below) to this `PEtabObservable`.
+The first argument is the `observable_id` used to link measurement rows in the measurement table (see below) to this `PEtabObservable`.
 The second argument (`:obs1`) references the observable defined in the model system, and the third is the noise parameter.
 By default, measurements are assumed Normally distributed (other distributions can be selected via the